 The core principle is the "systemic perspective," which believes that individual problems are often closely related to the family environment.
 The treatment goal is not only to address superficial symptoms but also to change interaction patterns and communication habits among family members, fundamentally improving the family’s operational structure.
 This therapy typically requires 6 to 20 intensive sessions, characterized by high participation and dynamic adjustment.

-Family therapy encompasses various theoretical schools, including Structural Family Therapy, which emphasizes family power structures and role assignments by diagnosing issues through interaction patterns; Strategic Family Therapy, which uses short-term intervention techniques such as "task assignments" to quickly modify behavior patterns; and Narrative Therapy, which emphasizes redefining problems and roles through storytelling.
+Family therapy encompasses various theoretical schools, including Structural Family Therapy, which emphasizes family power structures and role assignments by diagnosing issues through interaction patterns; Strategic Family Therapy, which uses short-term intervention techniques such as "task assignment" to quickly modify behavior patterns; and Narrative Therapy, which emphasizes redefining problems and roles through storytelling.

 Main benefits include:

-Potential short-term risks include:
+Possible short-term risks include:

 Contraindications include: